-There are two UNESCO World Heritage Sites in Iceland.
+There are three UNESCO World Heritage Sites in Iceland.
 One of the sites is a Cultural site and the other is a Natural site.

 Þingvellir National Park (2004)